frankthvandeven/VenturaSQL/README.md

 The runtime DLL is 95KB, and the middle-tier DLL is 13KB.
 VenturaSQL is lightweight, does not use reflection and is very fast.

-## Installer
+## Installing VenturaSQL Studio
+Download this GitHub repository and open the solution and run the 'VenturaSQLStudio' project.

+**or**

-Install VenturaSQL Studio by downloading the the installer.
+Download and run the VenturaSQL Studio installer.
 The installer comes with ready to run sample projects.
-The installer will be available early May.
+The installer will be available early May, and the download link will be here.

 # Documentation
 Online documentation: https://docs.sysdev.nl